argonne-lcf/GettingStarted/Applications/Polaris/LAMMPS/README.md

 ## Makefiles to build LAMMPS executables

 The following Makefiles can be used to build LAMMPS executables.
-These were generated using a version of LAMMPS from Sep.
-20, 2023 and modifications may be needed depending on the specific version of LAMMPS used.
+These were generated using a version of LAMMPS from April 2024 and modifications may be needed depending on the specific version of LAMMPS used.
 These Makefiles should be copied to the `lammps-<version>/src/MAKE/MACHINES` directory.
 The non-kokkos variants can be used when compiling with the GPU package.
 ```
 Makefile.polaris_nvhpc
 Makefile.polaris_nvhpc_kokkos